mitchalexander/RRR/README.md

 # RRR
-Google Earth Engine scripts used for the final project of my MSGIS
+Scripts used in a MSGIS final project.